soundring/break-reminder-extension/README.md

 - Set custom break intervals
 - Toggle reminders on or off with a single switch
 - Countdown display and badge timer so you always know when the next break is due
+- Snooze a reminder or stop notifications directly from the browser notification